Avi1606/ImageGuard-System/README.md

 ## Features

 - **User Authentication:** Secure user registration and login system.
-- **Image Uploading:** Users can upload their images to be protected.
+- **Automatic Image Protection:** Images are automatically protected with invisible watermarks upon upload using LSB (Least Significant Bit) steganography.
-- **Watermarking:** Add visible watermarks to images with customizable text, position, and opacity.
+- **Perceptual Hashing:** Generates perceptual hashes for each uploaded image to enable robust similarity detection.
-- **Image Hashing:** Generates multiple perceptual hashes for each uploaded image to facilitate fast and effective similarity searches.
+- **Smart Detection System:** Uses perceptual hash similarity to detect if an uploaded image is a copy or variant of any protected image (even if resized, compressed, or slightly modified).
-- **ML-Based Tampering Detection:** Utilizes a Python backend with OpenCV and scikit-learn to perform deep analysis of images, identify similarities, and provide a "tamper score".
+- **User Dashboard:** A central hub for users to view statistics and access key features.
-- **User Dashboard:** A central hub for users to view statistics, such as the number of protected images, and to access key features.
+- **Image Gallery:** View and download protected images with preview functionality.
-- **Image Gallery:** A dedicated space for users to view and manage their uploaded and protected images.
+- **Robust Detection:** Can identify "ours" vs "not ours" images with high accuracy, even for modified copies.

 ---